 And the formula for cross price elasticity:

-However, cross elastities are actually commonly positive.
-The reason is captured by the terms substitutional goods and complimentary goods.
-An obvious substiutional good would be a salad from the restaurant next to the salad bar.
+However, cross elasticities are actually commonly positive.
+The reason is captured by the terms substitutional goods and complementary goods.
+An obvious substitutional good would be a salad from the restaurant next to the salad bar.
 One eats either at the salad bar or at the restaurant.
 Thusly, a higher price for the salad at the restaurant could make it more likely that more customers choose to buy at the salad at our salad bar.
 A higher price at the restaurant would therefore consequently positively impact sales at the salad bar.
 The according cross elasticity score would be positive.

 The influence of competitors